Burma campaign (1944–1945): Final operations

 Following the capture of Rangoon, a new Twelfth Army headquarters, commanded by Lieutenant General Stopford, was created from the XXXIII Indian Corps HQ to take control of the allied formations which were to remain in Burma, including IV Corps.

 The remnants of the Japanese Burma Area Army remained in control of Tenasserim province.
 The Japanese Twenty-eighth Army, which had withdrawn from Arakan and unsuccessfully resisted XXXIII Corps in the Irrawaddy valley, and the 105 Independent Brigade, were cut off in the Pegu Yomas, a range of low jungle-covered hills between the Irrawaddy and Sittang rivers.
 They planned to break out and rejoin Burma Area Army.
 To cover this break-out, Kimura ordered Honda's Thirty-third Army to mount a diversionary offensive across the Sittang, although the entire army could muster the strength of barely a regiment.
 On 3 July, Honda's troops attacked British positions in the "Sittang Bend".
 On 10 July, after a battle for country which was almost entirely under chest-high water, both the Japanese and the 89th Indian Brigade withdrew.

 Honda, pressed by Kimura and Kimura's chief of staff, Tanaka, had attacked too early.
 Sakurai's Twenty-eighth Army was not ready to start the break-out until 17 July.
 The break-out was a disaster.
 The British had captured the Japanese plans from an officer killed making a final reconnaissance, and had placed ambushes or artillery concentrations on the routes they were to use.
 Hundreds of men drowned trying to cross the swollen Sittang on improvised bamboo floats and rafts.
 Burmese guerrillas and bandits killed stragglers east of the river.
 The break-out cost the Japanese nearly 10,000 men, half the strength of Twenty-eighth Army.
 Some units of 105 Independent Brigade were almost entirely wiped out.
 British and Indian casualties were minimal.

 Aftermath

-Fourteenth Army (now commanded by Lieutenant General Miles Dempsey) and XV Corps had returned to India to plan the next stage of the campaign to re-take Southeast Asia.
-A new corps, the XXXIV Corps under Lieutenant-General Ouvry Lindfield Roberts, was raised and assigned to Fourteenth Army for further operations.
+Slim had been promoted to command Allied Land Forces South East Asia (the army component of South East Asia Command).
+He was replaced at Fourteenth Army by Lieutenant General Miles Dempsey.
+Fourteenth Army and XV Corps HQs had returned to India to plan the next stage of the campaign to re-take Southeast Asia.
+A new corps, the XXXIV Corps under Lieutenant-General Ouvry Lindfield Roberts, was raised and assigned to Fourteenth Army.

 The next intended operation was to be an amphibious assault on the western coast of Malaya, codenamed Operation Zipper.
-The dropping of the atomic bombs forestalled Zipper but the operation was undertaken post-war as the quickest way of getting occupation troops into Malaya.
+The surrender of Japan forestalled Zipper but the operation was undertaken post-war as the quickest way of getting occupation troops into Malaya.